 This is a developing area with staggered implementation timelines, beginning in 2022.
 Investee companies in the ATLAS universe have started to report against these criteria but some of the data sets are incomplete.
-ATLAS has conducted its own assessment of the Taxonomy criteria and compared with data from Sustainalytics.
+ATLAS has conducted its own assessment of the Taxonomy criteria and has compared assessments with independent data from Sustainalytics.
 Both are shown below.
 Given the early stage of this process we are not surprised by the lack of agreement between estimates and lack of universal coverage.
-We would expect that discrepancies between ATLAS and third-party data providers and between third-party data providers should decrease over time.
+We would expect that discrepancies between ATLAS and third-party data providers should decrease over time as third-party data coverage increases.

-Metric Data Source Global Strategy Revenue Aligned Global Strategy Capex Aligned Investment Universe Revenue Aligned Investment Universe Capex Aligned Comments EU Taxonomy ATLAS 43% 55% 46% 52% These are ATLAS estimates based on our analysis of the asset-level sector exposures of each company's revenue and capex.
+Metric Data Source Global Strategy Revenue Aligned Global Strategy Capex Aligned Investment Universe Revenue Aligned Investment Universe Capex Aligned Comments EU Taxonomy ATLAS 55% 64% 54% 53% These are ATLAS estimates based on our analysis of the asset-level sector exposures of each company's revenue and capex.
 Where companies have provided breakdowns in annual reports, we have also considered this information.
-Sustainalytics 27% 63% 26% 35% There are still many companies not included in the third-party databases and company data is often not available even when that company has started reporting taxonomy data.
+Sustainalytics 7 35% 41% 24% 23% There are still many companies not included in the third-party databases and company data is often not available even when that company has started reporting taxonomy data.

-Source: ATLAS Infrastructure, Sustainalytics as at 31 December 2022
+Source: ATLAS Infrastructure, Sustainalytics, portfolio average over year to 31st December 2023